Key concepts

 To test your solution, run the following command in your terminal:

-magic run p01
+pixi run p01

 Your output will look like this if the puzzle isn’t solved yet: